graphistry/graphistry-mcp/README.md

 ### What We Learned / Caveats & Gotchas

 - **Environment Variables & .env:** Always ensure `GRAPHISTRY_USERNAME` and `GRAPHISTRY_PASSWORD` are set in the environment or `.env` file.
 The server loads `.env` automatically using `python-dotenv`.
-- **No Credential Leaks:** Debug prints and logs never show your actual credentials—only whether they are set.
 - **Virtual Environment:** Use the venv's Python directly or activate the environment before running the server.
 This avoids dependency and path issues.
-- **LLM Tool Schemas:** LLMs and tool bridges work best with single-argument (dict) APIs.
-Avoid multi-argument signatures for tools you want to expose to LLMs.
 - **Cursor Integration:** When adding to Cursor, use the full path to the venv's Python and ensure all environment variables are set in the config.

 ## Contributing